 The reason that The Netherlands is known for its cheese is not just the cheese itself, even though it is delicious cheese.
 It is the combination of the product and the worldwide spread of Dutch cheese by Dutch merchants.
 The Dutch understood marketing before marketing was coined as a word.

-The Netherlands is also known for wooden shoes, and the parallel between wooden shoes and Dutch cheese is obvious.
+The Netherlands is also known for wooden shoes; the parallel between wooden shoes and Dutch cheese is obvious.
 Dutch merchants also traded these wooden shoes worldwide for other goods.
-Hence, people worldwide associate wooden shoes with the Dutch, as they do with cheese.
+Hence, people worldwide associate wooden shoes with the Dutch, as with cheese.

-The Netherlands is one of the largest exporters of cheese globally.
+The Netherlands is one of the largest producers and exporters of cheese globally.
 As a result, you can buy Dutch cheese all over the world.
 That is remarkable for such a small country.
-So why are the Dutch producing so much cheese?
+So, how much cheese does the Netherlands produce annually?

-The Dutch produce so much cheese out of necessity since only grass grows well at their low-lying soggy farmland below sea level.
-As a result, the Dutch produce almost 900 million kg of cheese annually, most exported.
+The Netherlands produces almost 900 million kg of cheese annually and exports most of it.
 The value of Dutch dairy exports is almost € 8,0 bln (US$ 9,5 bln) annually.

-But that is not all there is to know about Dutch cheese.
-Dutch cheese production is an excellent example of how the Dutch made the best of their soggy farmland because they had no other option.
-So the Dutch must have done something right if this wet farmland turned into a global dairy export powerhouse.
+Cheese production is an excellent example of how the Dutch made the best of their soggy farmland because they had no other option.
+So, the Dutch must have done something right if this wet farmland became a global dairy export powerhouse.

 3. Where Is Dutch Cheese Produced?